Dr Loumidis offers

 There

-mental health promotion rather than 'treating
+is an emphasis on mental health promotion rather than treating

-resources rather than psychopathology, with
+disorders.
+Counselling focuses on the individual's resources, rather than psychopathology, with

 individual's concerns are rephrased and clarified in order that he or

-she may develop a greater sense of well being and cope with life
+she may develop a greater sense of wellbeing and cope with life

 difficulties differently.
-In

-Non-clinical areas for counselling include
+Non-clinical areas more suitable for counselling include

 - Coping with life difficulties and dilemmas

-- Improving performance & growth
+- Improving performance and growth

 - Exploring new directions in life